chanmyaemaung/chanmyaemaung/README.md

 ### BACK-END ENGINEERING

   In back-end development, my current stack involves Express Framework, and alternatively PHP or NodeJS.
 Nearly every app I have launched in the past had the back-end done also by me.
-In order to improve the development speed, performance and reliability, I have changed languages and frameworks already multiple times, from PHP to Ruby and now to Elixir; and configured servers using just the shell, then Chef/Ansible, and now Docker and Kubernetes.
+In order to improve the development speed, performance and reliability, I have changed languages and frameworks already multiple times, from PHP to Ruby and now to Elixir; and configured servers using just the shell, and now Docker and Kubernetes.
 The lessons I learned while doing all these apps will be useful for me forever, no matter what framework I will use in the next project.

 ### What I can do for you at that side is: